 Who Should Go:

-When you Should Go: Rome is a carnival all year long.
-Italians avoid Rome in August because it's hot and muggy and everybody who's anybody is away at the beach, so August isn't even high season.
+When You Should Go: Rome is a carnival all year long.
+Italians avoid Rome in August because it's hot and muggy and everybody who's anybody is away at the beach, so August isn't high season.
 You'll find lodging bargains in late July and August, but demand air conditioning and thick windows.
-You'll thank me later.

 Up and Coming: An area in the south of the Eternal City called Testaccio is becoming a booming center of the Rome music scene in clubs dug out of a hill made up of old, busted up Roman amphoras.